jjermann/aurora4xMissiles/README.md

 # aurora4xMissiles
 Aurora4x missile optimizer

-Currently it's not perfect yet: it's quite slow unless you reduce the number of choices by specifying boundaries for damage and/or speed, also the results are not entirely correct (probably some slightly wrong rounding math regarding MR/fuel/speed).
+The optimizer is quite slow unless the number of choices are reduced by specifying boundaries for e.g. damage and/or speed.

+Also the results are not always correct/optimal
+(due to rounding issues): The internal calculation uses values which it assumes to be optimal (e.g. an agility value just high enough for the MR. Because of rounding issues the final result could be just _below_ that value though.
-Please help in case you know how to fix it...
+Please help in case you know an easy way to fix/improve this...

 Nevertheless I find it quite usefull...